Elbląg: Teutonic Order

 Except for the citadel and churches, Elbing at the time was more of a small village by modern standards.
 Its area was 300 × 500 m.
 It featured a wharf, a marketplace and five streets, as well as a number of churches.
 The castle was completed in 1251.
+During the Great Prussian uprising of 1260–1274, in 1261, the inhabitants of Lidzbark took refuge here, bringing with them 12 Prussian prisoners of war, who were subsequently blinded and released.
+Afterwards, the Prussians unsuccessfully attacked the city twice.
 In 1288 fire destroyed the entire settlement except for the churches, which were of brick.
 A new circuit wall was started immediately.
-From 1315 to 1340 Elbląg was rebuilt.
+In 1313 and 1315, half of the population died to an epidemic.
+From 1315 to 1340 the city was rebuilt.
 A separate settlement called New Town was founded ca. 1337 and received Lübeck rights in 1347.
 In 1349 the Black Death struck the town, toward the end of the European plague.
 After the population recovered it continued building up the city and in 1364 a crane was built for the port.

 The German-language Elbinger Rechtsbuch, written in Elbing documented among other laws for the first time Polish common law.
 The German-language Polish laws are based on the Sachsenspiegel and were written down to aid the judges.
 It is thus the oldest source for documented Polish common law and is in Polish referred to as the Księga Elbląska (Book of Elbląg).
 It was written down in the second half of the 13th century.

+In 1367, the city's ships took part in the Hanseatic war against Denmark and Norway.

 In 1410, during the Polish–Lithuanian–Teutonic War, the inhabitants of the city rebelled against the Teutonic Knights and expelled them, while welcoming Polish troops and paying homage to Polish King Władysław II Jagiełło, who afterwards vested Elbląg with new privileges.
 As the castle was lightly defended by a Polish garrison, the Teutonic Knights managed to retake it, promising the Polish defenders that they will be given free passage back to Poland.
 After the castle was taken, the Knights broke their promise and subsequently murdered a number of the captured defenders while imprisoning the rest.
+In 1414, Polish forces returned, but did not capture the city.